Police Staff College, Bangladesh

 Police Staff College, the apex training institution for the senior Police officers of Bangladesh Police, was established in 2000 and becomes a statutory organization under Police Staff College Act, 2002.
 The college is a centre for research studies on police subjects and shares ideas and experiences with similar institutions in and outside the country.

 Location

 The College stands on 19 acre of land in the capital city Dhaka of Bangladesh at Mirpur Section-14 overlooking the residential areas of the Police Complex and the Public Order Management (POM) Division of the Dhaka Metropolitan Police.

 Background

-In late 1980s, the Police Commission (1977) recommended the establishment of a Staff College for professional training of senior police officers.
-After a decade, another Police Commission Report of 1988-89 underscored the importance of a liberal education for senior Police officers.
-In pursuance of those reports a formal proposal was sent to the government in 1994 and approval of the government came on 14 December 1998.
+The 1977 Police Commission 1977 recommended the establishment of a Staff College for professional training of senior police officers.
+The police Commission Report of 1988 to 1989, raised the issue of liberal education for senior Police officers and based on that a formal proposal was sent to the government in 1994.
+The government of Bangladesh approved the proposal on 14 December 1998.
+Police Staff College, Bangladesh was established on 30 November 2000.